Origins Counter Tops

 Seams: When a countertop is longer than 12 feet (exceeding the dimensions of available panel sizes), a seam will be required.
 As is the case with high-pressure plastic laminate, it is not possible to hide seams.
 It is recommended that the seam is joined with a groove and spline.
 Due to the possibility of a thickness variation in the Origins material, grooves should be indexed or measured from the top surface.
 A good alignment of the top surfaces may be achieved using wood or plastic “biscuits”.
 A continuous plastic spline will provide better moisture resistance than wood.
 For either method, 3M-DP8005 adhesive should be used on all surfaces of the joint before final assembly.

 Countertops can be joined using hardware known as a tight-joint fastener.
 These are set into grooves made on the underside of the countertop, this hardware leaves the underside of the counter smooth with nothing protruding beneath to interfere with cabinets below.
-Another method is to fasten blocks to either side of the joint and fasten the blocks together to make a tight joint.
-If clear silicone sealer is used as a gasket material (instead of the recommended adhesive), it should be applied before the tops are pulled together.
+Another method is to fasten blocks to either side of the joint on the underside of the top and then pull the blocks together with a nut and bolt to make a tight joint.
+If a clear silicone sealer is used as a gasket material (instead of the recommended adhesive), it should be applied before the tops are pulled together.
 A slight bevel is recommended on either side of two joined tops at the seam.
-The beveled area can also be filled with 3M-DP8005 adhesive (careful masking the surface beforehand is strongly recommended) but never in lieu of adhering the entire joint as described above.
+The beveled area can also be filled with 3M-DP8005 adhesive (careful masking the surface beforehand is strongly recommended) but never instead of adhering the entire joint as described above.

 Please contact us if you need further information or help with a specific application.